ArsenSysyn/dns-setup/README.md

 nginx   IN      CNAME   web1
 web1    IN      TXT     "Example of info record for web1"
 ```
-There we create 3 A records, 2 of them for our webservers, and another one for NS(Name System) server - it is IP address of our DNS server.
+There we create 1 NS record for our DNS server, 3 A records, 2 of them for our webservers, and another one for NS(Name System) server - it is IP address of our DNS server.
 We need it for correct work of DNS resolver.
-CNAME record it is just like synonym
+CNAME record it is just like synonym for name of A(AAAA) record.

 3. Configure zone file for PTR records for resolving ip --> domain name.
 There we use file __db.192__ (It is like reverse A record, AAAA also can be)
 ```